-- Unvented and air sealed attic with Installed Building Products’ Demilec (USA), Inc. open-cell polyurethane spray-foam insulation.
+- Unvented and air sealed attic with open-cell polyurethane spray-foam insulation (R-19).

-- PGT Windows with low-e coating, argon gas fill limits solar heat gain and optimizes air tightness.
+- Ply Gem Windows with low-e coating, argon gas fill limits solar heat gain and optimizes air tightness (U-factor average .30 and SHGC average of .25).

-- Exterior CMU walls insulated using injected core-fill foam insulation and Fi-Foil Flex Foam and M Shield reflective insulation.
+- Exterior CMU walls insulated using injected core-fill foam insulation and Hy-Fi reflective wall insulation from Fi-Foil (R-12).

 - Large overhangs to aid in protecting the home from the harsh Florida sun.